A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 The problem is, there isn't a video description (or even a written one, for that matter) on what exactly is' for or how to use it, so I found this piece a little hard to figure out, and, ultimately, I disregarded it.

 Forms & Documents

-In the manual, there were times where Scott mentioned, “In the appendix, I’ve included X document as a template,” but I didn’t actually see it listed in the appendix.
+In the manual, there were times when Scott mentioned, “In the appendix, I've included X document as a template,” but I didn't actually see it listed in the appendix.
 The majority of the forms and documents are listed here within this section of the course.

 This section is one of the most valuable aspects of the entire course.
 To have a starting point for all the documentation needed for the self-storage business is an incredible value.

 The entire list of forms and document templates includes:

 - Articles of Organization for LLC

 - Assignment and Assumption of Leases and Security Deposits Indemnity